jostylr/event-when/eventwhen.md

 #### Error

-All handlers are encapsulated in a try..catch.
+All handler execution are encapsulated in a try..catch.
 This allows for easy error handling from controlling the emitter.error method.
-It is passed in the error object, event string, handler, and the place in the handler's array which caused the problem.
+It is passed in the error object, the handler value, emit data, event object, and the executing context.

 What is done here is a default and suitable for development.
 In production, one might want to think whether throwing an error is a good thing or not.

-// e, value, data, evObj, context

 Since we are throwing an error, we need to make sure emitter.looping is set to false so that if the error is handled and path resumes, we still get a flow of the emitter.

-    function (e) {
+    function (e, handler, data, evObj, context) {
         var emitter = this;
         emitter._looping = false;
+        emitter.log("error raised", e, handler, data, evObj, context);
         throw Error(e);
     }